cliosight/Docs/README.md

 ## Creating Workflows and Widgets in Jupyter Notebook <a name="python"></a>
 Data analysis can provide pointers for fine-tuning an existing application or product design through hypothesis testing.
 It can also help in improving the performance of a machine learning model in the production environment by training and testing with datasets of highest quality.

 Being able to code a workflow by combining tasks using a simple JSON configuration can speed up the design and development phases of an AI/ML project.
 This is made possible with the APIs that Cliosight has provided.
-Forms, charts, reports and dashboards can be created instantly through these APIs that return a link to the widgets.
+Forms, charts, reports and dashboards can be created instantly through these APIs that return links to the widgets.